simone-pusceddu/witboost-snowflake-storage-area-template/README.md

 - Storage and Compute Separation: Unlike many traditional databases, Snowflake separates compute and storage resources, allowing each to scale independently.
 This ensures you pay only for the resources you use.
 - Multi-Cloud Capability: Snowflake is a platform-agnostic service that can be run on major cloud providers such as AWS, GCP and Microsoft Azure.
 - Zero Management: Snowflake is offered as a fully-managed service, which means you don't have to worry about infrastructure, indexes, partitions, or tuning to maintain peak performance.
-- Security: It provides robust security features such as end-to-end encryption, multi-factor authentication, and role-based access control to ensure data privacy and protection.
+- Security: It provides robust security features such as end-to-end encryption, multifactor authentication, and role-based access control to ensure data privacy and protection.
 - Concurrency and Performance: Snowflake can handle large numbers of simultaneous users and queries without degrading performance.
 - Time Travel: Snowflake allows you to access historical data at any point within a specified period, which can be up to 90 days.
 This can be used for data recovery or analytical purposes.
 - Cloning: the clone capability allows us to quickly duplicate anything, including databases, schemas, tables, and other Snowflake objects, in almost real time.